-- For Peds CCX Exams, we are unable to use standardized patients under the age of 16 and mannequins are not used.
-In cases where the child is under 16, you would obtain a history from a mother and receive a physical exam card for the young child.
-It is the assumption that the child is with the nurse. - Other cases could include a teenager accompanied with a parent. - CCX Exams will be primarily for formative feedback.
+- Other cases could include a teenager accompanied with a parent. - CCX Exams will be primarily for formative feedback.
 Your scores will be converted to a pass/fail.
-(A combined average of 60% and above is considered passing.) - The SP comments will be summarized for you in your final clerkship evaluation.
+(A combined average of 60% and above is considered passing.) - The SP comments and scores will be emailed to you after exams have been scored.